Scalable Stewardship of an LLM-Assisted Clinical Benchmark with Physician Oversight: Controlled RL Experiment Details

-\paragraph{Dataset and label conditions.} Both RL runs are trained on the same subset of $4{,}593$ MedCalc-Bench train instances for which Pipeline~2 produced high-confidence $\estimatorNew$ labels.
-The held-out test set consists of $887$ instances whose $\estimatorNew$ labels were also obtained from Pipeline~2 and partially audited by physicians.
-In both arms, the policy LLM sees exactly the same collection of prompts and calculator types; the only difference is whether the training reward's $y^*$ is instantiated using $\estimatorOrig$ or $\estimatorNew$.
-The underlying system and user prompts, including chain-of-thought and answer-format instructions, are held fixed across runs; we provide the full prompt template in the Appendix.
+\paragraph{Dataset and label conditions.} Both RL runs are trained on the same subset of $4{,}593$ MedCalc-Bench train instances for which Phase~2 produced high-confidence $\estimatorNew$ labels.
+The held-out test set consists of $887$ instances whose $\estimatorNew$ labels were also obtained from Phase~2 and partially audited by physicians.
+In both arms, the policy LLM sees exactly the same collection of prompts and calculator types; the only difference is whether the training reward’s $y^*$ is instantiated using $\estimatorOrig$ or $\estimatorNew$.
+The underlying system and user prompts, including chain-of-thought and answer-format instructions, are held fixed across runs; we provide the full prompt template in Appendix~\S\ref{app:prompts}.

-\paragraph{Policy initialization and interaction environment.} In both arms, the trainable policy $\pi_\theta$ and the frozen reference policy $\pi_{\text{ref}}$ are initialized from the same Qwen3-8B base model \citep{qwen3}, chosen as a widely used open model for academic post-training. $\pi_{\text{ref}}$, being used for KL regularization, remains fixed throughout training, while $\pi_\theta$ is updated iteratively by gradient descent to minimize the GRPO loss in Eq.~\ref{eq:grpo-loss}.
+\paragraph{Policy initialization and interaction environment.} In both arms, the trainable policy $\pi_\theta$ and the frozen reference policy $\pi_{\text{ref}}$ are initialized from the same Qwen3-8B base model \cite{qwen3}, chosen as a widely used open model for academic post-training. $\pi_{\text{ref}}$, being used for KL regularization, remains fixed throughout training, while $\pi_\theta$ is updated iteratively by gradient descent to minimize the GRPO loss in Eq.~\ref{eq:grpo-loss}.
 We use the same updated system prompt (which allows for abstention) and require chain-of-thought style completions with a final scalar answer token; no external tools are used during RL training, and the interaction is purely text-based.